jakeahumphreys/PokeApiTechDemo/README.md

-# Poke API Tech Demo
+# PokéApi Tool

 <div align="center">
 <img src="https://i.imgur.com/rf6WdtT.png" alt="Markdown Monster icon" style="margin-right: 10px; border-style: solid; margin-bottom: 20px;" width="400" height="350"/>
 </div>

+# Background

 I wrote this application as a small demonstration for an interview for Radius Payment Solutions to act as a brief showcase of some of the skills I have.
 Naturally it doesn't cover everything, but I've aimed to tick a few things of the job requirements list.
 Namely:

 - .Net 4.7 (Although this is written in 4.8).
 - C#.
 - SQL Knowledge.
     - Knowledge of relational databases.
 - REST.

+Following the initial interview I continued to develop the application, added some polish and released a 1.0.

 # What does this application do?